ibm-cloud-docs/cloud-databases-gen2/pricing.md

 ## Backups pricing for Gen 2 instances
 {: #pricing-backup}

 Gen 2 {{site.data.keyword.databases-for}} uses a snapshot based backup model, with pricing aligned to the size of your provisioned database storage.
-Snapshots differ from traditional backups in that they are block-level incremental copies, therefore you are billed based on how much data has changed since the last snapshot, not just the total size of your database.
+Snapshots differ from native backups in that they are block-level incremental copies, therefore you are billed based on how much data has changed since the last snapshot, not just the total size of your database.

 By default, all Gen 2 {{site.data.keyword.databases-for}} provides a daily backup that is stored for 30 days.
 These backups, and any on-demand backups you make, all count toward the above allocation.